-Most people never think about wine tasting in Cape South Africa but there are some fabulous wineries if you enjoy wine.
-We chose a semi private tour so we didn’t have to consider who would be the designated driver.
+Most people never think about wine tasting in Cape South Africa.
+Think again, there are some fabulous wineries if you enjoy wine.
+Most baby boomers do.
+We chose a semi private tour.
+We didn’t have to consider who would be the designated driver.
 Makes for a very relaxing trip.
+How does wine tasting & petting cheetahs sound?

 Wine Tasting in Cape South Africa